openframeworks/ofBook/16_memory/chapter.md

 You will end up with `5` again because as we've said pointer arithmetic works with the type size not bytes.

-The syntax of pointer arithmetics is kind of complicated, and the idea of this part wasn't really to show pointer arithmetics itself but how arrays are just a bunch of values one after another in memory, so don't worry if you haven't understood fully the syntax, is probably something you won't need to use.
-It is also important to remember that an array variable acts as a pointer so when we refer to it without using the `[]` operator we end up with a memory address not with the values it contains.
+The syntax of pointer arithmetics is kind of complicated, and the idea of this part wasn't really to show pointer arithmetics itself but how arrays are just a bunch of values one after another in memory.
+Don't worry if you haven't fully understood the syntax, it is probably something you won't need to use.
+However, it is important to remember that an array variable acts as a pointer so when we refer to it without using the `[]` operator we end up with a memory address instead of the values it contains.

-The arrays we've created till now are created in the stack so be careful when using big arrays like this cause it might be problematic.
+The arrays we've created until now were created in the stack.
+Be careful when using big arrays like this because it might be problematic.

 Arrays in the heap are created like anything else in the heap, by using `new`: